Boxer Rebellion: Intensifying crisis

-In January 1900, with a majority of conservatives in the imperial court, Empress Dowager Cixi changed her position on the Boxers, and issued edicts in their defence, causing protests from foreign powers.
-In spring 1900, the Boxer movement spread rapidly north from Shandong into the countryside near Beijing.
+In January 1900, with a majority of conservatives in the imperial court, Cixi changed her position on the Boxers and issued edicts in their defence, causing protests from foreign powers.
+Cixi urged provincial authorities to support the Boxers, although few did so.
+In the spring of 1900, the Boxer movement spread rapidly north from Shandong into the countryside near Beijing.
 Boxers burned Christian churches, killed Chinese Christians and intimidated Chinese officials who stood in their way.
-American Minister Edwin H. Conger cabled Washington, "the whole country is swarming with hungry, discontented, hopeless idlers."
+American Minister Edwin H. Conger cabled Washington, "the whole country is swarming with hungry, discontented, hopeless idlers".

 On 30 May the diplomats, led by British Minister Claude Maxwell MacDonald, requested that foreign soldiers come to Beijing to defend the legations.
-The Chinese government reluctantly acquiesced, and the next day a multinational force of 435 navy troops from eight countries debarked from warships and travelled by train from Dagu (Taku) to Beijing.
+The Chinese government reluctantly acquiesced, and the next day a multinational force of 435 navy troops from eight countries debarked from warships and travelled by train from the Taku Forts to Beijing.
 They set up defensive perimeters around their respective missions.

-On 5 June 1900, the railway line to Tianjin was cut by Boxers in the countryside and Beijing was isolated.
-On 11 June, at Yongding gate, the secretary of the Japanese legation, Sugiyama Akira, was attacked and killed by the soldiers of General Dong Fuxiang, who were guarding the southern part of the Beijing walled city.
-Armed with Mauser rifles but wearing traditional uniforms, Dong's troops had threatened the foreign Legations in the fall of 1898 soon after arriving in Beijing, so much that United States Marines had been called to Beijing to guard the legations.
-The German Kaiser Wilhelm II was so alarmed by the Chinese Muslim troops that he requested the Caliph Abdul Hamid II of the Ottoman Empire to find a way to stop the Muslim troops from fighting.
+On 5 June 1900, the railway line to Tianjin was cut by Boxers in the countryside, and Beijing was isolated.
+On 11 June, at Yongdingmen, the secretary of the Japanese legation, Sugiyama Akira, was attacked and killed by the forces of General Dong Fuxiang, who were guarding the southern part of the Beijing walled city.
+Armed with Mauser rifles but wearing traditional uniforms, Dong's troops had threatened the foreign legations in the fall of 1898 soon after arriving in Beijing, so much that United States Marines had been called to Beijing to guard the legations.

-The Caliph agreed to the Kaiser's request and sent Enver Pasha (not to be confused with the future Young Turk leader) to China in 1901, but the rebellion was over by that time.
+Wilhelm was so alarmed by the Chinese Muslim troops that he requested Ottoman caliph Abdul Hamid II to find a way to stop the Muslim troops from fighting.
+Abdul Hamid agreed to the Kaiser's request and sent Enver Pasha (not to be confused with the later Young Turk leader) to China in 1901, but the rebellion was over by that time.

-On 11 June, the first Boxer was seen in the Legation Quarter.
-The German Minister, Clemens von Ketteler, and German soldiers captured a Boxer boy and inexplicably executed him.
+On 11 June, the first Boxer was seen in the Peking Legation Quarter.
+The German Minister Clemens von Ketteler and German soldiers captured a Boxer boy and inexplicably executed him.
 In response, thousands of Boxers burst into the walled city of Beijing that afternoon and burned many of the Christian churches and cathedrals in the city, burning some victims alive.
-American and British missionaries took refuge in the Methodist Mission and an attack there was repulsed by American Marines.
-The soldiers at the British Embassy and German Legations shot and killed several Boxers, alienating the Chinese population of the city and nudging the Qing government towards support of the Boxers.

-The Muslim Gansu braves and Boxers, along with other Chinese, then attacked and killed Chinese Christians around the legations in revenge for foreign attacks on Chinese.
+American and British missionaries took refuge in the Methodist Mission, and an attack there was repulsed by US Marines.
+The soldiers at the British Embassy and German legations shot and killed several Boxers.
+The Kansu Braves and Boxers, along with other Chinese, then attacked and killed Chinese Christians around the legations in revenge for foreign attacks on Chinese.